gabrielsrc/advanced-syllabus/README.md

   - [ ] Create error serialization and deserialization methods
   - [ ] Integrate logging with error handling

-- **Debugging and Profiling**: Mastering debugging techniques using Chrome DevTools, memory leak detection, and profiling for performance optimization.
+- **Debugging and Profiling** 🐛: Mastering debugging techniques using Chrome DevTools, memory leak detection, and profiling for performance optimization.

   - [ ] Set up source maps for TypeScript debugging
   - [ ] Use Chrome DevTools for Node.js debugging